Router plane

-A router plane is a hand plane used in woodworking for smoothing out sunken panels, and more generally for all depressions below the general surface of the pattern.
+A router plane is a hand plane tool used in the field of woodworking for smoothing out sunken panels, and more generally for all depressions below the general surface of the lumber.
 It planes the bottoms of recesses to a uniform depth and can work into corners that otherwise can only be reached with a chisel.
-The tool has largely been supplanted by the electrical router and shaper, but retains limited application.
+The tool is used by hand tool woodworkers.
+Power tool woodworkers often use the electrical router for similar work.